anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 - provide capabilities that are necessary to achieve hybrid multi-cloud vision and the multi-cloud interactions
-- be already mature Open Standards that have either been adopted or nurtured by recognised bodies with the telecommunications industry (e.g. ITU, ETSI, TMForum, GSMA, 3GPP, ISO and national Standards Organiasations, (ANSI, NIST, etc)
+- be already mature Open Standards that have either been adopted or nurtured by recognised bodies with the telecommunications industry (e.g. ITU, ETSI, TMForum, GSMA, 3GPP, ISO and national Standards Organisations, (ANSI, NIST, etc)
 - have reference implementations or an active open source project/s or consortia providing implementations (e.g., CNCF (Cloud Native Computing Foundation).
 Open Infrastructure Foundation)
 - allow the CSP to source delivery and support services based on these from multiple vendors